SQL-MisterMagoo/BlazorBinding/README.md

 ## Value Binding With Callback + Refresh
 Demonstrates how you can ensure the parent knows a child component has updated data, and trigger a refresh.

+## Value Binding Class Object
+Demonstrates how to two-way bind a list of objects with multiple properties.

 ## The Problem With Clicks - "Propagation"
 Demonstrates how events on standard html elements propagate in Blazor.
 This is very bad.

+## Using CascadingValue To Share A Global Component - Dialog
+Demonstrates how to use CascadingValue to share a component from MainLayout so that it is globally accessible.

 ### Summary